X

 Day 3 Bilbao - San Sebastian - Pamplona

 Today we travel to Pamplona, located within the region of Navarre.
-The city is be best known for the tradition of the running of the bulls which occurs in July every year as made famous by Ernest Hemingway's "The Sun Also Rises."
+The city is best known for the tradition of the running of the bulls which occurs in July every year as made famous by Ernest Hemingway's "The Sun Also Rises."

 We have a walking tour of the old fortress city of Pamplona (Iruna), said to have been founded by the Roman general, Pompey.
 In the ninth century it became the capital of Navarra.
 This otherwise quiet city explodes into life in July during the fiesta of Los Sanfermines, with its dare-devil bull running.
 From the old city walls (murallas) we can get a good overview of Pamplona.
 The nearby cathedral, which is built in ochre-coloured stone, looks down on a loop in the Rio Arga.
-We visit the Museo de Navarra, a museum of regional archaeology, history and art.
-Exhibits include Roman mosaics and an 11th-century, Islam-inspired ivory casket.
-There are murals painted during the 14th-16th centuries, a portrait by Goya and a collection of paintings by Basque artists.

 Overnight in Pamplona.